 A Big Plus When Making Simple Christmas Menus-The Simple Morning After Christmas Breakfast

 Much like the Christmas Eve menu, it’s essential that we keep things simple and easy.
 This advice works well even if you don’t have guests.
 I got this crockpot oatmeal idea from Sharing a Journey-Nina Bandoni.
 We make apple pie crockpot oatmeal.
 I found this recipe at Oh She Glows! and make mine the night before so I just get up and viola.
 It’s ready to eat.
 Use steel-cut oats for the overnight method as they hold their consistency better than regular uncooked oats.

 We can also not cook.
 Yes!!!!
 Put some bagels out with fruit and you are done.
 We are eating more plant-based meals, so we use non-dairy cream cheese and Earth Balance.
 Tasty!

 Making simple Christmas menus.
 Leave the stress behind…

 Now, I designed an awesome simple easy to make Thanksgiving menu a few weeks ago.
 We plan on making it again for Christmas.
 The Mushroom Wellington was too delicious and easy to make.
 Then, I plan on making a scrumptious dessert from Jamie Oliver called Pear Tartin.
 This is a simple delicious French dessert.
-It looks easy and simple and elegant.
-I found it on his show and have to try it.
+It looks easy, simple, and elegant.
+I found it on his show and must try it.

 OK, see you then.
 And join my mailing list and receive free holiday menu planners.
-Don’t miss out on simple easy ways to organize your home!
+Don’t miss simple effortless ways to organize your home!